-Foreign exchange positive or negative effects arising upon the translation of transactions performed during the year, and assets and liabilities in foreign currencies as of the balance sheet date, are credited or charged to the income statement as foreign exchange gains or losses.
+Foreign exchange positive or negative effects arising upon the translation of transactions performed during the year, and assets and liabilities in foreign currencies as of the balance sheet date, are credited or charged to the income statement as foreign exchange gains or losses within the items of finance income or expenses.

-Receivables under currency clause are translated into dinars at the middle exchange rate effective as at the balance sheet date.
-Foreign exchange positive or negative effects arising thereof are stated in the income statement, as gains or losses on the risk hedge effects within other income/expenses.
+Receivables with a currency clause index are translated into dinars at the middle exchange rate effective as at the balance sheet date.
+Foreign exchange positive or negative effects arising thereof are stated in the income statement, as gains or losses on the risk hedges within other income or expenses.